slwest/finemap-scripts/README.md

 # finemap-scripts
-Scripts used for the formatting of files and running of FINEMAP and downstream analysis
+Scripts used for the formatting of files in order to run FINEMAP to calculate causal variant probabilities and downstream analyses

 # Running FINEMAP
 FINEMAP requires three input files for each associated region, a pairwise variant correlation matrix (Pearson’s r), a file giving the z-score for each variant and a file containing priors for the number of causal variants in the region.